mainmatter/mainmatter.com/src/workshops/advanced-testing-in-rust.md

       such as HTML or error messages.
 We will explore how to use the
       <code>insta</code> crate to implement snapshot testing and manage the
       snapshots lifecycle.
-  - heading: "Isolating your tests: filesystem"
+  - heading: "Isolating your tests: the filesystem"
     text: >
       All tests in Rust share the same filesystem as the underlying host, a problematic situation when multiple tests want to interact with the "same"